Alluseri/SeriStyle/README.md

 # SeriStyle
 Bring back the Early-2021 UI back to YouTube!

-## Prerequisites
+## Dependencies
-- RYD(Return YouTube Dislike).
-It's not mandatory, but the action bar will be significantly misaligned if you don't use it.
+### Optional
+- RYD(Return YouTube Dislike) - SeriStyle is fully compatible with RYD and even fixes its injected styles.

 ## Warning
-I genuinely have no clue how you got there at this point unless I or someone else I invited invited you(hi to commit history checkers), but this isn't ready for prod.
+This isn't ready for prod.

 ## Style Clarification
 I try adapting most styles and layouts directly from the old UI, but sometimes it is virtually impossible(e.g. because of script differences or I simply couldn't find what I was looking for), so there might be minor differences between what you remember and what I implemented.